chadfazio/asm341/module2/lab2/lab2.rst

 #.
 Open a Linux terminal and run ``BurpSuiteCommunity &``.
 Accept the defaults and click through to the main window.

 #.
-Go to the proxy tab and disable intercept so background requests from chrome don't get hung up.
+Go to the proxy tab and disable intercept so background requests from Chrome don't get hung up.

 #.
 Run ``google-chrome-stable --incognito --proxy-server="http://127.0.0.1:8080"`` in the same or a different terminal.